 The common misconception that arthritis only happens to older individuals can lead to misdiagnosis in children.
-The Centers for Disease Control and Prevention estimates that 294,000 children under age 18 in the United States have been diagnosed with arthritis or other rheumatic conditions.
+The American College of Rheumatology estimates that 1 in 1,000 children will experience some form of chronic arthritis.

 When your child is diagnosed with arthritis, you want compassionate care from a team of experts you can count on.
 The pediatric rheumatologists on our Children’s Health team at MU Children’s Hospital are well-equipped to diagnose and treat these conditions when they affect your child.